How to Start a WiFi Hotspot Business

 When starting a WiFi business you want to provide coverage to the widest possible area in order to reach as many potential customers as possible.
 WiFi signals only have a range of about 100ft indoors and 300ft outdoors so you must place/install your routers where you think they will provide the best coverage.
 In a cafe or coffee shop this will probably be on a wall or ceiling.
-In a residential area I would suggest roof mounted or window mounted where they will get the best clear line of sight (LoS).
+In a residential area I would suggest a roof-mounted or window-mounted router where they will get the best clear line of sight (LoS).
 This means the signal can travel directly to users without having to pass through solid objects like walls, floors and ceilings.

 If you have a balcony or window overlooking many other properties this would be the best place to put the WiFi router.

-This business is highly scalable as you can start with just one unit and as demand or funding grows you can just add more units to the system to increase coverage and reach more potential customers.
+This business is highly scalable.
+You can start with just one unit and as demand or funding grows you can just add more units to the system to increase coverage and reach more potential customers.

 Are You Ready To Start a WiFi Hotspot Business?

 Do you Think You Can Start a WiFi Business?